- Early Childhood Experts

 We proudly work closely with Michelle McFarlin, SLP, Director of Texas Social Communication Connection.
 Should a parent and/or teacher have any concerns about a child's development, Mrs. McFarlin provides a free observation and initial evaluation for HPPDS families.
 From there, she may make recommendations for further evaluation, therapeutic services or classroom strategies.
 Mrs. McFarlin has extensive experience in educational treatment and planning, early intervention and in-depth speech-language/social communication evaluations.
 HPPDS also serves as a host to the Building Blocks and Bridge Builders small-group programs offered by Texas Social Communication Connection.

 HPPDS maintains relationships with a variety of professionals in the field, and our Director is happy to assist families in finding the right person or place for the goals they have for their child.
 We currently work with professionals in the areas of:

 - Occupational Therapy

 - Educational Testing

 - Play Therapy

 Students may receive services on campus during school hours with approved professionals.

 All students in PreK4 and Kindergarten participate in small groups tailored to their developmental level with our Reading Specialist, Mrs. Johnson-Martin.
-These groups focus on targeted, individualized instruction in early literacy skills for all of our emerging readers.
+These groups focus on targeted, individualized instruction in early literacy skills for all of our emerging readers and writers.
 Whether they are working on letter identification and sounds, beginning reading strategies, or fluency, all children are challenged appropriately based on their readiness.